« They All Came Down To Montreux »

 a Swiss Foundation recognized as public utility by the Swiss authorities.

-The Claude Nobs Foundation oversees the curation and conservation of Claude Nobs’ audio & visual archives, which is one of the World’s largest collection of “live” music recordings – all of which was recorded at the Montreux Jazz Festival (Switzerland) since 1967.
-Having started with jazz in the early days, over the next 55 years, the collection has grown and enriched itself with new genres of music ranging from blues and rock, to rap, soul, Latin and many more.
+The Claude Nobs Foundation oversees the conservation, curation and valorisation of Claude Nobs' audio & visual archives — one of the World's largest collections of "live" music recordings, all recorded at the Montreux Jazz Festival (Switzerland) from 1967 to 2012.
+Starting with jazz in its early days, the collection has grown and enriched itself over more than five decades with new genres of music ranging from blues and rock to rap, soul, Latin and many more.

 UNESCO Memory of the World